costajob/akamai_ccu/README.md

 In case you have multiple contents to work with, it could be impractical to write several entries on the CLI.
 Just specify them on a separate file and use the bulk option:

-`urls.txt` file with each url/CP code specified on one line:
+`urls.txt` file with url/CP code entries specified on a new line:
 ```txt
 https://akaa-baseurl-xxx-xxx.luna.akamaiapis.net/main.css
 https://akaa-baseurl-xxx-xxx.luna.akamaiapis.net/main.js